asasinmode/lolcalc/README.md

 - [ ] champion & build guess recaptcha
 - [ ] chess like puzzles, guess from screenshot what to do, choose option
 - [ ] per patch versions = see stats/features from older patches
+- [ ] disclaimer not endorsed by riot

 ## how to dev